 - An open and scalable innovation community connecting cities/regions and knowledge providers;

-The goal of SUV is to provide NSR cities and regions with the right tools and practices to prepare their urban developments for the introduction of autonomous vehicles.
+The goal of PAV is to provide NSR cities and regions with the right tools and practices to prepare their urban developments for the introduction of autonomous vehicles.
 It aims to connect and enhance sustainable mobility and city/regional planning to understand the actions needed to maximise the benefits autonomous vehicles can offer society.

 Shared electric autonomous vehicles are expected to provide a safer, greener, more accessible and affordable transportation network.
 But AV is expected to have an even great impact, on the economy, the mobility system and the urban/regional planning.
-That’s why SUV takes a holistic approach to understanding how such technology will impact our society and provides guidelines for cities and regions to more clearly envision an automated future.
+That’s why PAV takes a holistic approach to understanding how such technology will impact our society and provides guidelines for cities and regions to more clearly envision an automated future.